airicbear/iu_lyrics/README.md

 # IU Lyrics <img src="./assets/screenshots/launcher.png" width="64" alt="App icon">

 A clean and simple lyrics app for IU's songs.
 This app shows songs of which their lyrics may not have been added yet.
-If you are interested in contributing these lyrics, please refer to the [How I add lyrics](#How-I-add-lyrics) section.
+If you are interested in contributing these lyrics please refer to the [How I add lyrics](#How-I-add-lyrics) section.

 ## Installation